Justice the Pelican ruling the roost at Slidell City Court

 Author:Nicole Azzi Phone: 985-327-9058 Dated: June 18th 2013 Views: 5,769 About Nicole: As part of the Buyers Division on the Williams Team, we go into every situation with your best inte...

-Louis is the CEO and Lead Listing Specialist for The Williams Team which has eight additional members.
-His Team consists of a Team Leader, Listing Specialist, three Buyer Specialists, Transaction Coordinator, Listing Manager, and Marketing Manager.
+Louis is the CEO and Lead Listing Specialist for The Williams Team which has nine additional members.
+His Team consists of a Team Leader, three Listing Specialist, two Buyer Specialists, Transaction Coordinator, Listing Manager, and Marketing Manager.
 The Williams Team has had nearly 100 Million Dollars in gross sales over the past nine years.
 Louis' Real Estate Group is among the top 1/2% of Realtors in the Greater New Orleans Area.
 He has also been awarded the prestigious NABOR Platinum Award for the top 1/2% of Realtors for the past four years and named the #1 Real Estate Group in the Area 2013.

 The historic lighthouse may just be a beautiful sight now, but it once

 "Nicole is professional and friendly at the same time.
 My wife and I enjoyed working with her.
 She listened to our suggestions and was able to help with our decision making.
 We worked with Nicole for an extended period of time, because it took a while to find a home we really wanted.
 If all agents were as good as her, no buyer would ever complain about their service.
 Nicole helped us with all the details needed to find, inspect and purchase our new home.
 If by some chance we decide to move again, we will call her.
 We want to thank you for all of your help and for not only being our agent, but also for being our friend."